-Quick answer: The best time to visit Bulgaria is May-June and September.
+Quick take: When should you actually go to Bulgaria?
+Below: the honest month-by-month guide — not the watered-down tourism-board version.
 May-June give Bulgaria at its most photogenic — Rila Monastery in spring sun, Rose Valley in full bloom, Black Sea beach pre-crowds.
 September is the local favourite for wine harvest and mild city days.

 Bulgaria is the most underrated country in Eastern Europe — Black Sea beaches, Rila Monastery, hiking in the Pirin Mountains, and serious wine country, all at prices well below Western Europe.
 Seasons matter though: the same Black Sea coast that throbs in July is dead in November.
 Here is how to plan.